-Mad About the Boys: LIFE With Beatles Fans, 1964
+Mad About the Boys: Rare Photos of Beatles Fans, 1964

-As hard as it might be for anyone under the age of, say, 50 to believe, there once was a world without the Beatles.
-There was a time when the names John, Paul, George and Ringo would elicit shrugs (and perhaps a quizzical raised eyebrow at the sound of “Ringo”).
-There were large stretches of human history when “Norwegian Wood,” “Hey Jude,” “While My Guitar Gently Weeps” and “Helter Skelter” did not exist.
+As hard as it might be for anyone under the age of, say, 50 years old to believe, there once was a world without the Beatles.
+There was a time when the names John, Paul, George and Ringo would elicit shrugs – and perhaps a quizzical raised eyebrow at the sound of “Ringo.”
+There were large stretches of human history when “Norwegian Wood,” “Hey Jude,” “While My Guitar Gently Weeps” and “Yellow Submarine” did not exist.

 Amazing, we know.
 But true.

 When the Beatles did arrive — ceaselessly playing gigs in Liverpool and overseas in Hamburg, building enormous buzz and finally releasing their first single, “Love Me Do,” on October 5, 1962 — everything changed.
 Granted, “Love Me Do” was hardly the most inspired tune ever to spring from the stunningly fertile minds of Lennon and McCartney.
-In fact, of all the Beatles songs that ever reached #1 in the U.S., “Love Me Do” is the lamest.
 But it was the band’s first-ever single, and one can mark its October ’62 release as one of the single most pivotal moments in the history of rock and roll.

-Here, LIFE.com presents a series of photographs — none of which ran in LIFE — made by Stan Wayman at the Beatles’ first concert in America, a performance at the Washington Coliseum on February 11, 1964, two days after their historic appearance on the Ed Sullivan Show in New York.
+Here, on the 50th anniversary of the release of the band’s second album, With the Beatles, LIFE.com presents a series of photographs — none of which ran in LIFE — made by Stan Wayman at the Beatles’ first concert in America, a performance at the Washington Coliseum on February 11, 1964, two days after their historic appearance on the Ed Sullivan Show in New York.
 As the picture above indicates, it was a surprisingly intimate affair, with the band playing on a small stage literally feet from the fans — albeit behind a loose phalanx of cops.

 The pictures in the gallery, however, don’t focus on the Fab Four.
 Instead, they’re portraits, made in the moment, of young women who are alternately transfixed, driven to tears and virtually unhinged with excitement.
 Here are the faces of the first Americans to see the Beatles in concert.
 Here is what the first rumblings of Beatlemania looked and felt like, when the lads from Liverpool were taking the United States, and the world, by storm.